ajfclark/LishiKeyCuttingGuides/README.md

  - More forgiving geometry for cheaper 3D printers
  - An optional "wide" mode including a guide to help locate the shoulder for each pin

-I've attempted to follow their geometry as much as possible, but I've removed the rounding and a few other details in pursuit of simplicity.

 The original repository's README is included [below](#the-original-readme), for more context and attribution, and I've kept their original reference STLs for Schlage in the [references](references/) subfolder, along with the Schlage